€1960

 — Ask the priest for the key and touch the millennia-old stone walls of a charming church.
 In the evening, savour a few samples of the world’s oldest yet most unorthodox winemaking.

+Kutaisi, the second-largest city in Georgia, is located much closer to the mountains than the bustling capital of Tbilisi.
 The city is renowned for its stunning Bagrati Cathedral, an architectural gem dating back to the 11th century, and the enchanting Gelati Monastery, a UNESCO World Heritage Site.
 Kutaisi’s charming old town by the river with vibrant streets makes it worthwhile a day stop before heading out into Svaneti’s mountains for trekking.

-After breakfast, we board a private minivan and head out into the mountains.
-The net drive time is about 4-4.5 hours.
 The road winds along the roaring Enguri river gorge with sheer cliffs above and below, and primeval coniferous woods covering the banks.

 After a hearty breakfast at the guesthouse, we hit the trail through shady primeval conifer forest, following the roaring Dolra river upstream.
 In a couple of hours, we cross the river over a wooden bridge and pass the borderguards wooden huts where we are greeted with a smile and sometimes even with a warm traditional cheese flatbread — khachapuri!